pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/SimpsonHybrid/README.md

 # Numerical integration with a parallel Simpson composite quadrature, hybrid implementation.

-This code illustrates a hybrid MPI-OpenMP implementation of the same code containe in `MPI/Simpson`.
+This code illustrates a hybrid MPI-OpenMP implementation of the same code contained in `MPI/Simpson`.
 We leave the general description to the README file in that folder.

 We only show the difference.
 The function to compute the composite rule has been changed in